raghavp96/bluebikedata/README.md

 3. Our Front End Service is then bundled into its own Kubernetes Deployment, which we've exposed as a separate Kubernetes Service.

 	- For security reasons we whitelist the IP's of machines with access to our CloudSQL Instance

+#### Other Topics

+1. Roles - We mention that different services/components will be hitting the API, and that they will assume different roles.
+This allows us to better tighten the security on what calls a user can make to our API.
+The roles are:
+	- Default - The front end will assume the `default` role, allowing it to make only GET requests
+	- Data Creator - The data service will need to be able to query and mutate the DB, and so assumes the `data-creator` role.
+It will be able to make both GET and POST
+2. Containers - We use containers here, adopting a microservice architecture.
+This allows for true process isolation, and allows us to increase security.
+3. `container_manager.py` and `config.json` - Cloned from https://github.com/raghavp96/dockernetes, these enable us to run services in their own container, attach them all to the same Docker network, so they can still communicate.
+Config.json allows us to specify what ports the services are running on.
+	- Ex: The API service needs to get DB credentials from the Auth service.